 White Blood Cell Disorders

 White blood cells are the parts of blood that help the body fight infection.
-Also called leukocytes, they are made up of five different subtypes, called neutrophils, eosinophils, basophils, monocytes and lymphocytes.
+Also called leukocytes, they are made up of five different subtypes: basophils, eosinophils, lymphocytes, monocytes and neutrophils.

 - white blood cell count is low